 General Motors ASEP course to include an in-depth study of hydraulic power transmission and control systems used in automatic transmissions, including diagnosis and overhaul of actual transmissions to precise industry standards.
 Plus, theory of operation, diagnosis, repair and overhaul of manual transmissions, clutches, drivelines and differentials including four wheel drive and front wheel drive.
 Preparation for ASE and GM certification.

-205 ASEP-ENGINE PERFORMANCE AND AIR CONDITIONING 7 UNITS

-General Motors ASEP course to include a detailed study of electronic engine controls on modern automobiles.
-Emphasis is on electronic engine control system theory of operation and repair to include discussion of sensors, processors and actuators, and system diagnosis and repair.
+CSU sensors, processors and actuators, and system diagnosis and repair.
 On-board computer logic and strategies will be presented.
 Covers all major topics dealing with automotive air conditioning including refrigeration theory, system evacuation and recovery, leak repair, compressor repair, component replacement, and manual and automatic temperature control.
 Preparation for ASE and GM certification.
 CSU

+205 ASEP-ENGINE PERFORMANCE 7 UNITS AND AIR CONDITIONING

+General Motors ASEP course to include a detailed study of electronic engine controls on modern automobiles.
+Emphasis is on electronic engine control system theory of operation and repair to include discussion of